 Full English Breakfast is practically an institution in the UK.
 It's a porky fried feast with bacon, sausages, eggs, and baked beans.
 Customise it however you like.
 Just don't worry about the calories.

-What goes into a Full English?
+What goes in a Full English Breakfast?

 Full English Breakfast